Dkunk7/simple-team-profile-generator/README.md

   ## Usage
   Enter `node index` into the terminal to initiate the application.
 Follow the prompts until you finish.
 The resulting `index.html` and `style.css` pages will be generated in the `dist` directory.

+  Here's a short <a href = "https://drive.google.com/file/d/1u77x1uOxUhoadE7Z04Ntgq0kQ9A0lw7M/view" target = "_blank">video</a> showing the app being used as well as successful testing!